liquidctl/liquidctl/docs/linux/making-systemd-units-wait-for-devices.md

 ...
 ```

+### Alternate Format

+Instead of adding a `SYMLINK` to the udev rules the `TAG+="systemd"` field can be added instead.
+The device dependancy can be specified using the format `dev-bus-usb-<bus>-<device>.device` you can get the bus
+and the device number by using the `lsusb` command.
+The service can be set to wait for multiple devices to be ready by adding more devices to the list separated by spaces.

+An example systemd configuration file can be found [here](../../extra/linux/liquidcfg.service), in that example there
+are two devices that get initialized and then the fan speed gets set.

 With these changes in place, and after rebooting the system, the service should begin to wait for the devices before trying to starting.

 Notes: